-Mirjan Fort is located few meters away from the banks of River Aganashini and is at a distance of about 22 km from Gokarna.
-Mirjan fort is known for its architectural elegance.
+Mirjan Fort is located few meters away from the banks of River Aganashini and is at a distance of about 22 km from Gokarna in Karnataka.
+Mirjan Fort is known for its architectural elegance.
 The fort is spread across 10 acres of land between the River and the national highway.
-The fort has thick high double walls, and is brilliantly built using red bricks that can resist high humid temperatures (which is very common in this region).
+The fort has thick high double walls, and is brilliantly built using red bricks.
+These bricks can resist high humid temperatures (which is very common in this region).

 The fort has a total of four entrances: one of which is considered the main entrance, and the others were rarely or selectively used.
 As you enter the main entrance, you can see that there are wide steps with few turns to eventually enter inside the fort.
 The fort also has several watch towers that are strategically placed and is at a height.
 The view from the watch tower gives a birds’ eye view of the surrounding areas, and in the historic times, it could have given the view to quite some distance.